 What is the main source of law authorising this entity form?

-The Companies Act (Cap 212: R.E 2002).
+The Companies Act (Cap 212: R.E 2002) .

-Give a brief summary of this entity form, including
+Give a brief summary of the entity form:

 Does the entity possess separate legal personality?

-(Maximum) period of existence
+Maximum period of existence

 Governing document(s)

-The MMLLC is governed by its Memorandum and Articles of Association.
+The MMLLC is governed by its Memorandum and Articles of Association

-Liability of incorporators / shareholders
+Liability of incorporators/shareholders/members

 The MMLLC is governed by its Board of Directors.

-Other particularities
+Other particularities of note

-Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions, equity acquisitions, etc.)?
+Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions and divestitures, equity acquisitions, conversions etc.)?

-Can this type of entity be publicly listed or held?
+Can this type of entity be publicly listed or held, or its securities be issued to members of the public?

 Can this type of entity be used for a non-profit or charitable organization?

-Give a brief summary of the process of incorporation, formation, or organization, including
+Give a brief summary of the process of incorporation, formation, or organization, including:

 Main documents required